Last Updated on

 Hotels in Falmouth MA

-They lean over the boardwalk railings or grab a lounge chair, with a glass of wine, by the lapping waves.
-Or, they reserve a seat at Red’s Restaurant, facing outward, to see the marvelous show that Mother Nature puts on nightly.
+Or leaning over the boardwalk railings.
+O perhaps sitting in a lounge chair, with a glass of wine, by the lapping waves.
+Perhaps, they’ve reserve a seat at Red’s Restaurant, facing outward, to witness the marvelous show that Mother Nature puts on nightly.

 The Sea Crest Beach Hotel is not a luxury property, per se, but it is upscale, and getting more so as guest rooms are refreshed.
-Renovated lobby and rooms – in one and two story buildings circling a central parking lot – are decked out in either mellow earth tones or nautical hues (depending on room block) with back doors that open onto a courtyard or ocean-view patio.
+Renovated lobby and rooms – in one and two story buildings circling a central parking lot – are decked out in either mellow earth tones or nautical hues (depending on room block).
+Back door open onto a courtyard or ocean-view patio.

 Reception is in the lovingly landscaped main building – which also features a snack/coffee/gift shop, Red’s Restaurant, and several conference rooms.
 Staff is friendly, with ultimate patience, as the property is large and sprawling and requires a map to find your way (at first).
 But all that initial confusion melts away at first glance of the beach and bay as you make your way to your room.